UBC-MDS/PyDataPeek/README.md

 ```

 ### Usage:
 We detail an example usage of our function below.
-The sample data file that we have used below can be found [here](add link when its on main branch).
-The following example assumes that the file has been downloaded as `sample.csv`.
+The sample data file that we have used below can be found [here](https://github.com/UBC-MDS/PyDataPeek/blob/master/usage/example.csv).
+The following example assumes that the file has been downloaded as `example.csv`.

 #### Setup
 ```
-import PyDataPeek as pdp
+from PyDataPeek import PyDataPeek as pdp
 ```

 #### Check for missing data